 Alas, the art of writing thank-you notes does seem to have decreased in today’s culture.
 And yet this is an important discipline we need to practice and to teach our kids.
 Why?

 It is a character trait.
 Thank-you notes teach us to honor and appreciate others.
 They serve to keep us from taking others for granted.
 They help to protect our kids from an ever-encroaching sense of entitlement.
 Our culture cries out, ”please me, satisfy me, make me happy.”
 Thank-you notes are one tiny discipline to train us in appreciating others.
 And the art of appreciation will go a long way in marriage.
 We live in the Washington DC area where folks here are incredibly busy and often self-focused.
 Yet, one thing I’ve noticed: They write thank-you notes–for interviews, for luncheons, for a favor done, for a gift received.
 From the most well-known to the least noticed, one often receives a note.
 It’s expected.
 And it’s a good thing.
-Our church has an intern program for post-college grads and every year when our interns arrive, my husband gives each one of them a gift of personalized cards and explains to them the importance of writing thank-you notes.
+Our church has an intern program for post-college grads, and every year when John was the rector when the interns arrived, my husband gave each one of them a gift of personalized cards and explained to them the importance of writing thank-you notes.
 Some have grown up writing them, others have never written a single one.
-But they need to learn--it’s a character trait.
+But they need to learn—it’s a character trait.

 You might want to keep some of your favorites, too!
 Do we like to write thank you notes?
 Not usually.
 Do our kids?
 No. But it’s our job as parents to train them to write them anyway.
 Provide the stationery.
 Set a deadline by which all thank-you notes must be written or privileges (the car, TV, computer, etc.) will be withheld until they are finished.
 And then follow through.
 Yes, your kids will complain.
 That’s their job!
 But do it anyway.
 You are training them in thoughtfulness and respect–two crucial character traits they will need for life.
 Little kids can color a picture and dictate words.
 Bigger kids can write brief notes.
 Yes, they could email or text.
 However a handwritten note will mean a lot more to the recipient.
 It shows thought and time.